akshnz/workflows/README.md

 &mdash; _[Creating starter workflows for your organization]_

-💡 Pro tip: You can add these workflow templates to your `.github` repository for easier instantiation.
+💡 Pro tip: You can add these workflow templates to your user/.github or org/.github repository for easier instantiation.

 ---